ppone/docs/guides/emails.md

 We have built many features around sending and email to make billing less stressful.

-### Auditing

-We log and track every message sent to customers from Invoiced.
-When it comes to billing, it's super important to be able to look up past communications with your customer.
-Within the dashboard you can see precisely what messages were sent to customers, when, and by whom.
-We track opens, clicks, and views (for invoices).

 ### View Tracking

 Anyone that has billed customers before has probably heard the "I never received it" excuse, at least once.
 Sometimes it is true that the client never received the invoice.
 We built view tracking to to solve this problem.